Kasur: Climate

-Kasur has a hot semi-arid climate (Köppen climate classification BSh).
+Kasur has a hot semi-arid climate (Köppen climate classification BSh), bordering a humid subtropical climate (Koppen: Cwa).
 Kasur has extremes of climate; the summer season begins from April and continues till September.
 June is the hottest month.
 The mean maximum and minimum temperature for this month are about 45 C and 27 C respectively.
 The winter seasons lasts from November to February.
 January is the coldest month.
 The mean maximum and minimum temperatures for the coldest month are 22 C and 0 C respectively.
-Rainfall towards the end of June monsoon conditions appear and during the following two and a half months the rainy season alternates with sultry weather.
-The winter rain falls during January, February and March ranging from 23 mm to 31 mm.
-Water logging and salinity has effected a large area of the district making the underground water brackish.
+With rainfall towards the end of June, monsoon conditions appear and during the following two and a half months the rainy season alternates with sultry weather.
+The winter rain falls during January, February and March, ranging from 23 mm to 31 mm.
+Water logging and salinity have affected a large area of the district, making the underground water brackish.

-Demography
+Demographics

+Population

-The population of Kasur is 382,000 as of 2020.
+The population of Kasur is 510,875 as of 2023.
 The principal tribes residing here include the Rajput, Jats, Arains, Dogars, Ansari, Sheikh, Pashtuns etc. Among them there are also a concentration of Kashmiris who had migrated earlier, during partition.
 There are also Moeens or artisans; they include Christians, blacksmiths (Lohar), carpenters (Tarkhan), ceramicists (Kumhar), barbers, weavers etc.

 Religion

 The population in Kasur is predominantly Muslim with some small Christian and Hindu minorities.
-In a census conducted by the Office of the Census Commissioner in 1951, the result was that 96% of the population of Kasur was Muslim with 0.004 being Hindu minorities and 0.034 being Christian minorities.
+In a census conducted by the Office of the Census Commissioner in 1951, the result was that 96% of the population of Kasur was Muslim with 0.004% being Hindu minorities and 0.034% being Christian minorities.